Four Incident Investigation Interviewing Mistakes that are Haunting Investigators

 This time of year, it’s all fun and games until someone is haunted by investigation interviewing mistakes!
-It’s especially challenging when the interviewee sits across from you staring blankly, offering very little information.
-However, with a little pre-planning, interviews feel much more manageable.
+It’s a little scary when the interviewee sits across from you staring blankly, offering very little information.
+However, with a little pre-planning, interviews feel much more manageable, and you get better information too.
 Following are four tips that are easy to incorporate into your process.

 - Being unprepared.
 Coming across as disorganized sets a negative tone for the entire interview.
 Construct a timeline of events that led to the incident and read the witness statement beforehand so you know how to guide the interview.